Money

 How much do Australians borrow through car loans?

-Australians collectively borrow around $4.9 billion each quarter in fixed-term personal loans for road vehicles, according to the Australian Bureau of Statistics.
+Australians collectively borrowed around $4.7 billion in fixed-term personal loans for road vehicles in the three months to June 2026, according to the Australian Bureau of Statistics.

-Car loan borrowing has been steadily increasing since March 2023, following a sharp decline in early 2020 due to the COVID-19 pandemic.
-Borrowing levels are now at an all-time high.
+Car loan borrowing had been steadily increasing since March 2023, following a sharp decline in early 2020 due to the COVID-19 pandemic.
+Borrowing levels reached an all-time high in the June 2025 quarter, but have fallen in each quarter since then.

 Average car loan in Australia